-Directors though should note, insolvency practitioners are witnessing limited companies with significant balance sheet losses attributable to the coronavirus Covid-19, pandemic.
-If appointed as liquidators, they have a duty to recover as much money as they can for creditors of the company.
+Directors should note that insolvency practitioners are witnessing limited companies with significant balance sheet losses due to the coronavirus Covid-19, pandemic.
+If appointed liquidators, they have a duty to recover as much money as possible for creditors of the company.
 However, clear breaches of duty or fraud can be determined concerning losses.
 When trading during Covid-19.

 Investigation of Directors leading to Wrongful Trading

 Although not definitive, the types of problems directors can raise when they operate a limited business can increase or be the leading cause of illicit trading.

 - Failure to maintain proper books and records;

 - Supporting company cash flow through deposits, having no ability to supply items either with or without intent;

 - Repaying directors loans in preference to others;

 - Loans by family or friends repaid when others are not;

 - A director paying their salary in the knowledge that employees have remained unpaid, and or payment to HMRC remains unpaid;